 The biggest factor is how much you’re going to pay on your mortgage.
 A lot of people buy as much house as they can afford, according to what lenders offer them.
 That’s usually the upper end of what you can financially manage.
 If, however, you buy at the lower end of what you can afford and make extra payments, you can pay off a bigger chunk of the principal.
 You need to run the numbers for the specific house you’ve got your eye on, but you can often come out ahead.

-You may also consider buying a house that you won’t stay in for five years — but that you also won’t turn around and sell.
-It’s not out of the question to purchase a house, start paying it down, and fix it up so that you can turn rent it out.
-You do need to be careful that you’re choosing a house that you can afford in addition to a mortgage for your next home, even if you can’t find a renter,.
+You may also consider buying a house you won’t stay in for five years — but that you also won’t turn around and sell.
+It’s not out of the question to purchase a house, start paying it down, and fix it up so that you can then rent it out.
+You do need to be careful to choose a house you can afford in addition to a mortgage for your next home, even if you can’t find a renter.
 There are plenty of other arrangements that can work out similarly, but you need to study up on real estate before making such a choice.

 [Click here for a discussion on whether you should buy an investment property.]